Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 sudo apt-get install virtualbox vagrant git-core -y
 ```

-### Downloading domino4wine-Vagrant-SikuliX Project
+## Downloading domino4wine-Vagrant-SikuliX Project to a Local folder

-Open up a terminal and perform the following git command:
+Open up a terminal and perform the following git command in order to save the Project to a local folder:

 ```shell
 git clone https://github.com/prominic/domino4wine-Vagrant-SikuliX.git